5 things to do in Cinque Terre with kids

 We stayed in Manarola for about 2,5 hours, including a short break for an espresso.

 If you want to visit Riomaggiore by car and are not staying in Cinque Terre, make sure you come early.
-I wanted to visit Riomaggiore back in 2014 and arrived at 11.30am to find that the road down to the village was closed.
+I tried to visit Riomaggiore back in 2018 and arrived at 11.30am to find that the road down to the village was closed.
 It was already overrun by visitors.
 So, make sure you arrive around 9am to make sure you don’t have to turn around and change your plans for the day.

 Coming early is also a great trip if you visit this town with public transport.
 It gets really busy around noon and you stand in line everywhere; for pics, shops and a table at a restaurant.